lq2233/OrganSegBench/README.md

 ```
 @article{wang2025organsegbench,
   title={OrganSegBench: A Comprehensive Multi-Organ Benchmark for Segmentation Foundation Models with a Practical Synergy Pathway to Clinical Application},
-  author={Wang, Chengyan and Li, Qing and Zhang, Yizhe and Guo, Xin and Zhang, Haosen and Li, Yan and Yang, Mo and Zhang, Yajing and Sun, Mengting and Sun, Longyu and others},
+  author={Li, Qing and Zhang, Yizhe and Guo, Xin and Zhang, Haosen and Li, Yan and Yang, Mo and Zhang, Yajing and Sun, Mengting and Sun, Longyu and others},
   year={2025}
 }
 ```